micahpearlman/MonkSVG/README.md

 ## What's new

+- 2019-01-12 Now with a radically improved speed for tesselation.
+Getting there for final refactoring before release.
 - 2016-10-29 Branching to SakaSVG as it's now a total different beast!
 - 2016-10-13 iOS only, uses latest tool versions.
 Cleaned up potential license conflict.
 - 2015-07-21 Now supports embedded SVG CSS style sheets.